Serena Tomlinson (formerly Brady)

 - 01227 827446

-Serena have also worked on an NIHR School for Social Care Research funded project with Prof. Peter McGill and Dr. Nick Gore, relating to transition to adult social care from residential school for young people with intellectual / developmental disabilities.
-The project aims to identify the type and location of adult support settings where individuals are placed following transition from a residential school, and to examine factors which lead to this placement being in- or out-of-area.
+Serena is currently a Co-Investigator and Research Assistant on an NIHR School for Social Care Research funded project with Prof. Peter McGill and Dr. Nick Gore, relating to transition to adult social care from residential education for young people with intellectual / developmental disabilities.
+The project aims to identify the type and location of adult support settings where individuals are placed following transition from a residential educational setting, and to examine factors which lead to this placement being in- or out-of-area.

 Serena’s PhD focuses on early intervention within a UK context for children with intellectual disabilities who display challenging behaviour.
 Specifically, Serena is investigating the feasibility of using Functional Communication Training (FCT) with young children and training family carers to implement all procedures.
 Whilst previous research in other countries has suggested that FCT may be effective for this group of children, there are no examples of such support being provided within a UK context in which the services and support offered to families early in their child’s life may differ significantly from that provided elsewhere.
 In addition, Serena will investigate adaptations to FCT delivery methods through the use of telehealth, and the social validity of such methods amongst family carers and professionals.

-Serena has previously worked on the Early-Positive Approaches to Support project with Dr. Nick Gore investigating early intervention for challenging behaviour in children with intellectual disabilities.
-This included liaising with and advising other professionals in their early intervention work as well as developing new interventions to support parents of children with intellectual disabilities.
+Serena has previously worked on the Early-Positive Approaches to Support (E-PAtS) project with Dr. Nick Gore investigating early intervention for challenging behaviour in children with intellectual disabilities.
+This included liaising with and advising other professionals in their early intervention work as well as developing new interventions consistent with PBS to support family carers of children with intellectual disabilities.

-She has also provided Research Assistant consultancy to two organisations relating to developing resources for families of individuals with intellectual disabilities who are involved in the Criminal Justice System, and for family carers and commissioners relating to Positive Behavioural Support.
+She has also acted as an independent Research Assistant with two organisations focusing on developing resources for families of individuals with intellectual disabilities who are involved in the Criminal Justice System, a suite of resources for family carers and commissioners relating to PBS, and PBS accreditation standards for individual practitioners and service providers.

-During her undergraduate degree Serena conducted two research projects, both of which were disseminated directly to services or submitted for publication.
-The first of these projects was a qualitative study examining the experiences of parents who had recently attended an ASD diagnostic clinic.
-The second of these projects formed her final year project and examined the effects of ethnic diversity on children’s willingness to acknowledge ethnicity and disability.
+During her undergraduate degree Serena conducted two research projects.
+The first of these projects was a qualitative study examining the experiences of parents who had recently attended an Autism diagnostic clinic.
+The findings from this project were used to improve the service provided to families within the clinic.
+The second of these projects examined the effects of ethnic diversity on children’s willingness to acknowledge ethnicity and disability.